 - One of my favourite places to hang out both for an afternoon drink/lunch as well as evening chill is Aioli bar and restaurant and bar located at the main square.
 I love their menu (great vegetarian Haloumi Ceasar Salad) , selection of drinks and wine and always, with no exceptions, fantastic service.

 I could not be more proud of how my city has changed over the last 2 decades.
 I am also looking forward to seeing it becoming a true Polish metropolis.
-Yes, Katowice is still one of the most underrated cities in Poland but with its interesting history and culture and everything that it has on offer these days, I hope I encouraged you to visit.
-Please let me know if you do end up visiting and what did you enjoy the most.
-Happy visiting 🙂
+Katowice is still one of the most underrated cities in Poland but with its interesting history and culture and all the fantastic things to do in Katowice, I hope I encouraged you to visit.
+Please let me know if you do end up visiting and what you enjoy the most.